varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

     A JSON response in the CLI always includes a timestamp (epoch time in seconds with millisecond precision).

+  * The ``backend.list`` command now lists both directors and backends, with their health status.
+The command now has a ``-v`` option for verbose output, in which detailed health states for each backend/director are displayed.

 * ``varnishstat(1)`` and ``varnish-counters(7)``: